You are here:

 - make available to the Office of Management and Budget any written communications from tribal officials; and

 - for final rules subject to E.O.
-12866 review, include certification from EPA's Designated Federalism Official stating EPA has met E.O. requirements.
+12866 review, include certification from EPA's Agency Designated Official for tribal consultation stating EPA has met E.O. requirements.